Does a home warranty cover water heaters?

-However, it is important that covered appliances and systems are continually maintained.
+However, it is important that your water heater is continually maintained.
 If anything is not maintained well, then the warranty company may deem the repair or replacement ineligible.

 Along with the coverage of the parts and components of your heater, your home protection plan coverage should also include the plumbing system for your home.
 With this additional coverage, you ensure your home remains comfortable and your budget is protected from most breakdowns that may come your way.

 Your home warranty company will give you a set of terms and conditions outlining exactly what is covered by your contract.
 This contract ensures there is no question about what appliance or system you can have repaired or replaced with a service call.

 How should you compare home warranty plans with hot water heater coverage?

 The home warranty you choose should be individual to your needs.